Ontario proposes banning real estate agents from representing seller and buyer

 Another plank was reviewing the rules for real estate agents to ensure consumers are fairly represented.
 The government has now published several proposals for changes to real estate agent rules and penalties, and is seeking public consultation on them.

-One of the proposals is to ban – with some limited exceptions – salespeople from representing both the buyer and seller or more than one potential buyer in a trade.
+One of the proposals is to ban — with some limited exceptions — agents from representing both the buyer and seller or more than one potential buyer in a trade.

 “The seller will want the highest possible price and most favourable terms they can get, and the buyer will want to pay the lowest price or negotiate the most favourable terms possible,” a government discussion paper says.